1set/cronrange/README.md

 go get -u github.com/1set/cronrange
 ```

+## Usage

-And import it in your program as:
+To import it in your program as:

 ```go
 import "github.com/1set/cronrange"